wayne-AF/hissr/README.md

 - [Google Fonts](https://fonts.google.com/) - Used for the site's fonts
 - [Heroku](https://heroku.com/) - Used to deploy and run the application
 - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) - Used for CSS validation
+- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used to assess performance, accessibility, best practice and SEO of the application
 - [MiniPaint](https://viliusle.github.io/miniPaint/) - Used for image editing to create the background and the placeholder images
 - [SimpleImageResizer](https://www.simpleimageresizer.com/) - Used for image resizing for screenshots, background, site logo, and No-Results cat image
 - [VectorStock](https://www.vectorstock.com/) - Used as a source for the background, the site's logo, the default profile picture, and the No-Results cat image
 - [W3C](https://validator.w3.org/) - Used for HTML validation

 ## Validation